 Cam Fowler Contract Information:

-Signed a five-year, $20 million contract with the Ducks in September 2012.
+Signed an eight-year, $52 million contract extension with the Ducks in July of 2017.

 To instantly reveal our fantasy analysis of every player – including Cam Fowler – simply subscribe now.

 |2017-18 Proj||25||NHL||ANH||78||Subscribe now to see our 2017-18 projections for Cam Fowler|

 Age is determined on October 1st of each season.No Yes

 Cam Fowler: Past News Updates ( ▲ View most recent update )